thanos-io/thanos/docs/components/compact.md

                                 local and remote view for /global Block Viewer UI.
       --bucket-web-label=BUCKET-WEB-LABEL
-                                Prometheus label to use as timeline title in the bucket web UI
+                                External block label to use as group title in the bucket web UI
       --compact.blocks-fetch-concurrency=1
                                 Number of goroutines to use when download block during compaction.